Mattamorphic/StrangeJS/README.md

 # StrangeJS :squirrel: #

-StrangeJS is a collection of crazy, peculiar, and potentially useless/useful modules I've devised based on strange ideas - you might find these useful you might not...
+StrangeJS is a collection of crazy, peculiar, and potentially useless/useful modules contributers devise based on strange ideas - you might find these useful you might not...

 ## Who's this for? ##